School of Public Health: Working with South Texas Communities

 The heart of our work at the School of Public Health is community.
 We collaborate with partners throughout South Texas on research, experiential learning, and community events to improve the health of our region and contribute to the well-being of all.

-Submit your abstract for the 2026 Public Health Summit, produced by the UT San Antonio School of Public and Bexar County Public Health
+Submit your abstract for the 2026 Public Health Summit, produced by the Kate Marmion School of Public Health and Bexar County Public Health.

 Health doesn’t start in the doctor’s office — it starts where we live, work, learn, and connect.